What is the frontier worker permit scheme?

 The situations of frontier workers can look very different and there is no uniform way of categorising every working situation.

-For example, an EU citizen from Paris or Berlin who works between London and their home city may be considered a frontier worker, or an EEA national residing in Ireland and working in Northern Ireland (e.g., cross-border workers).
+For example, an EU citizen from Paris or Berlin who works between London and their home city may be considered a frontier worker, or an EEA national residing in Ireland and working in Northern Ireland a cross border worker (e.g., cross-border workers).

 If you have any questions about whether you are eligible for the frontier worker permit scheme, contact our specialist immigration lawyers today who are available to assist with your case.